-(b) Safety Net Radio.
+- (b) Safety Net Radio.
 Contact the Camp Duty Complex over the Safety Net radio, detailing the situation and what emergency services have been called.
 Note: It may be quicker to establish communications with the appropriate emergency services via a mobile phone rather than the Safety Net.
-However, a mobile phone may not be available or coverage may hampered, hence the backup system of the Safety Net.
+However, a mobile phone may not be available or coverage may hampered, hence the backup system of the Safety Net. - b.

-- b.
 Fire Emergency.
-In the event of a fire emergency, live firing is to be stopped and rifles cleared as detailed in paragraphs 28.a.
+In the event of a fire emergency, the CRO, DRO or RO (whoever is controlling the range at the time) is to order live firing to be stopped and rifles cleared as detailed in paragraphs 35.a.
 (1) (a-b) above.
-If the CRO is to order the evacuation of the range, follow the detail in paragraph 28.c.
-"Evacuation". - c.
+If the CRO is to order the evacuation of the range, follow the detail in paragraph 35.c.
+"Evacuation". - (1) The CRO is to contact "Fire" Emergency Services and carry out the procedures as detailed in paragraph 35.a. above.
+The CRO is then to contact the WRSC Duty Complex immediately afterwards and advise of the fire and that emergency services are responding. - c.
 Evacuation.
-In the event of an emergency that requires all range personnel to evacuate the range, live firing is to be stopped and all rifles cleared as detailed in paragraph 28.a.
+In the event of an emergency that requires all range personnel to evacuate the range, live firing is to be stopped and all rifles cleared as detailed in paragraph 35.a.
 (1) (a-b) above.
 The CRO to initiate the evacuation by shouting "EVACUATE THE RANGE" and command all range and marker personnel to exit the range and meet at the muster area of the village carpark (see Annex C to Chapter 2 for the Muster Area). - d.
 Muster Point.
 As detailed in Annex C to Chapter 2, the muster point is to be used in the event of an emergency that requires evacuation of the range. - (1) The CRO is responsible to account for all range and marker personnel, including spectators that were on the range at the time of the evacuation. - (a) If a person or persons are not accounted for and only if it is safe to do so, the CRO, with another person, are to go back to the range and conduct a search to locate the unaccounted person(s). - e.
 Intrusions.
 With the range in use for live firing, it is the responsibility of all personnel on the range that if persons, animals, vehicles or aircraft are seen to enter or about to enter the range or its danger area that requires live firing to be suspended, they are to shout "STOP".
 The CRO is then to command all firers to "CEASE FIRE, OPEN BOLTS, CLEAR RIFLES and INSERT EMPTY CHAMBER INDICATORS".
 Only when the intrusion has been cleared may live firing resume under command of the CRO. - (1) Reporting Intrusions.
 Once live firing has been suspended and all rifles cleared, immediately report the intrusion to the Camp Duty Complex over the Safety Net Radio with as much detail of the intrusion as possible.
 For vehicles describe the colour, make and registration number if visible.
 For aircraft describe colour and fuselage numbers, whether helicopter or fixed wing, if fixed wing describe the wing position.